schinta99/schinta_Portfolio/final-project-part-three.md

 # Final thoughts
 > You can summarize any final thoughts / reflections that don't fit well in the previous sections here.
 How did it go?
 What did you run out of time for, or wish you had a chance to revisit?
 What were you most excited about?
 Include any final reflections as you think they might help us understand your process.
 If you already included such reflections elsewhere, you can delete this section.

+I think I wish I could tell the story better with Stigma, finding data was difficult and also the content could have been risky to talk in the class, but it is a real problem in many conservative countries.
+I enjoyed working with the data, as there was a plethora of datasets available for HIV.
+The topic selection took some time, if I had started sooner would have had better visualizations.
+I was quite confused originally about what story to tell so it was quite interesting how difficult story telling actually is.
+This was my first time doing user research as well, I was not sure how to proceed, so just showed the users the overview of my slides and asked them their opinions.
+I often thought I knew my audience but unless you speak to them you will never understand it.

+Overall a good course to understand and learn more about the art of story telling with data.
 Text here!